cbor-wg/cddl-more-control/draft-ietf-cbor-cddl-more-control.md

-Base45 is known to be suboptimal for use in environments with limited data transparency (such as URLs), but is included because of its close relationship to QR codes and its wide use in health informatics (note that base45 is at least strongly specified not to allow sloppy forms of encoding).
+Base45 is known to be suboptimal for use in environments with limited data transparency (such as URLs), but is included because of its close relationship to QR codes and its wide use in health informatics (note that base45 is strongly specified not to allow sloppy forms of encoding).

 Numbers